 BS in Biology - Secondary Teacher Education

-The Department of Biological Sciences offers a B.S. in Biology - Secondary Teacher Education Track at the undergraduate level for prospective teachers.
+The Department of Biological Sciences offers a B.S. in biology with a concentration in secondary teacher education at the undergraduate level for prospective teachers.
 This track is offered in partnership with the School of Education and Human Development and is designed to provide prospective teachers with a strong academic foundation in Biological Sciences.

-Because this B.S. in Biology - Secondary Teacher Education concentration is a joint program between the Department of Biological Sciences in the College of Science, Technology, and Health and the USM Teacher Education program within the School of Education and Human Development, there are requirements from both colleges that must be met as well as the university Core Curriculum requirements.
-Many of these requirements overlap so that the overall credit requirement for this concentration is 115 minimum, depending on any readiness requirements that must be met in the first year, and the specific 200 level or above Biology courses taken.
-If possible, students should consider taking education elective courses that will support them to become better teachers including, but not limited to, topics such as literacy, technology, understanding and collaborating with families.
+Because this B.S. in biology - secondary teacher education concentration is a joint program between the Department of Biological Sciences in the College of Science, Technology, and Health and the USM Teacher Education program within the School of Education and Human Development, there are requirements from both colleges that must be met as well as the university Core Curriculum requirements.
+Many requirements overlap so that the overall credit requirement for this concentration is 115 minimum, depending on any readiness requirements that must be met in the first year, and the specific Biology courses taken at the 200 level or above.
+If possible, students should consider taking education elective courses that will support them to become better teachers including, but not limited to, topics such as literacy, technology, and understanding and collaborating with families.

 USM Core Curriculum (including pre-internship education courses)

 - EYE 108 Culture, Identity and Education (recommended) (3 cr)

 - EDU 100 Exploring Teaching as a Profession (required) (3 cr)

 - College Writing - ENG 100 (3 cr)